 My friends finally understood that my first castle was made of sand, and that all we needed to do was start building again.
 Life began to regain its excitement, and I realized that at “pity parties” you never get good presents.
 That one good belly laugh made me feel human again.

 Not only did I start laughing with my friends, I brought the laughter into my dialysis clinic, making it a happier, more revitalizing place to be.
 I watched how the laughter changed not only the patients but also the staff.
 It even trickled all the way to the doctors.

 I thought I had developed a new technique!
 I was about to take a patent out on laughter until I realized that its health benefits had already been studied.
 I learned that laughter has been shown to lower blood pressure, reduce stress, and boost the immune system.
 Laughter is a good release of emotion, and it feels ten times better then crying.
 Doctors actually prescribe having a good time!

 So watch a comedy, or go hang out with some friends and do something fun or silly!
 Allow laughter to come back into your life, and begin to rebuild your Camelot.
 Fill your life with as much laughter as it can possibly hold, and remember: “Always laugh when you can.
 It is cheap medicine.” –Lord Byron

 About the Author

-Eddy Sakowicz, now 28 years old, resides in Kentucky.
+Eddy Sakowicz resides in Kentucky.
 He holds a masters degree in history and a bachelors degree in theatre.
 In the middle of getting his masters degree, he lost total kidney function, yet completed his degree.
-He participates in weKAN and PEPP, programs of RSN, and continues to smile while living with kidney disease.
+He participated in weKAN and PEPP, programs of RSN, and continues to smile while living with kidney disease.

 Web ID 326